 There are two kinds of cells in the pancreas:

-- Endocrine pancreas cells make several kinds of hormones (chemicals that control the actions of certain cells or organs in the body), such as insulin to control blood sugar.
+Endocrine pancreas cells make several kinds of hormones (chemicals that control the actions of certain cells or organs in the body), such as insulin to control blood sugar.
 They cluster together in many small groups (islets) throughout the pancreas.
 Endocrine pancreas cells are also called islet cells or islets of Langerhans.
+Tumors that form in islet cells are called islet cell tumors, pancreatic endocrine tumors, or pancreatic neuroendocrine tumors (pancreatic NETs).

 Pancreatic NETs are much less common than pancreatic exocrine tumors and have a better prognosis.

-Pancreatic NETs may or may not cause symptoms.
+Pancreatic NETs may or may not cause signs or symptoms.

-- Functional tumors make one or more hormones, such as gastrin, insulin, and glucagon, that cause symptoms.
-Most functional tumors are benign (not cancer).
+- Functional tumors make extra amounts of hormones, such as gastrin, insulin, and glucagon, that cause signs and symptoms.

-- Nonfunctional tumors make substances that do not cause symptoms.
-Symptoms are caused by the tumor as it spreads and grows.
+- Nonfunctional tumors do not make extra amounts of hormones.
+Signs and symptoms are caused by the tumor as it spreads and grows.
 Most nonfunctional tumors are malignant (cancer).